 .

-Please note that this feature is available for Google Maps only.
+This feature is available for Google Maps only.

-The power of Meta Box Geolocation is you can bind anything into a field.
-Let’s say we have a field with id dummy_field
+Let's say we have a field with id dummy_field

 'binding' => 'administrative_area_level_1', // returns 'Queensland'